TEALSK12/2nd-semester-introduction-to-computer-science/units/6_unit/01_lesson/lesson.md

 * [Do Now]
 * [Lab]
 * Associated Reading - section 5.1 of Book
-*  Read through the Do Now, lesson, and lab so that you are familiar with the requirements and can assist students
+*  Read through the do now, lesson, and lab so that you are familiar with the requirements and can assist students

 ## Pacing Guide
 | **Duration**   | **Description** |